Heart Fern

 variations in frond size exist depending on the specific Southeast Asian region of origin.

-Ranging in scale across its Southeast Asian origins, this variety features leathery, deep green foliage characterized by glossy, heart-shaped sterile fronds and taller, more elongated fertile stems.
+Across its Southeast Asian range, plants show leathery deep green heart-shaped sterile fronds and taller, more elongated fertile stems.